ccao-data/assessr/README.md

 ## Installation

-You can install the released version of `assessr` directly from GitLab with one of the following commands:
+You can install the released version of `assessr` directly from GitHub with one of the following commands:

 ``` r